ts4z/irata/README.md

 To Do
 -----

+* A lot of inconsistency in data model names and variable names.
+The whole of `movement.js` is pretty bad.
 * No multi-user support.
 Can't assign owners to tournaments.
   (If all tournaments were public it would maybe be OK.)
 * Data models aren't quite right.